Using data from the StockBrokers.com 2017 Broker Review which tested 16 different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 Both Merrill Edge and SogoTrade support Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, SogoTrade offers its clients access to 12222 different mutual funds while Merrill Edge has 7649 available funds, a difference of 4,573.
 And, commission free ETFs deserve a comparison, which for investors means access to 0 commission free ETFs at both brokers.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-SogoTrade has virtual trading, Merrill Edge doesn't.
-Taking a look at mobile trading, Both Merrill Edge and SogoTrade offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at SogoTrade can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, Merrill Edge finished with awards Best in Class - Research in 2017, while SogoTrade came up with none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+SogoTrade offers virtual trading while Merrill Edge does not.
+For mobile trading, Merrill Edge along with SogoTrade both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Merrill Edge while SogoTrade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Merrill Edge posted awards Best in Class - Research in 2017, while SogoTrade found itself with none of these.

-Overall, Merrill Edge takes the upper hand with 4.00 stars over SogoTrade's 3.00 stars.
+Overall, Merrill Edge boasts 4.00 stars versus SogoTrade's 3.00 stars.